Friday, May 29, 2009

 Here's why I ask.
 A sweet friend contacted me to confess that she is teetering on the edge of one ... perhaps even crossing the line.
 She wants to resist it, but he is filling needs for her that have not been filled in a long time with his words and attention.
 She doesn't want to do anything wrong; she is a believer.
 Yet she is finding the feelings he evokes and satisfies so hard to walk away from.

-Have you found yourself in this situation - or close to it - with someone that is not your husband?
-If so, how did you get to that place - and how did you get back?
+Have you ever found yourself in this situation - or close to it - with someone that is not your husband?
+If so, how did you get to that place - and how did you get back out of it?

 What advice or prayers can you offer my friend?